This post may contain affiliate links. If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.

 Instructions

-- Preheat oven to 350 degrees.
-Grease a 12 x 8 casserole dish.
+- Preheat oven to 350°F. Grease a 12 x 8-inch casserole dish with non-stick cooking spray.

-- Mix chicken, 1 cup cheese, and 1 can of chilies.
+- Add cooked shredded chicken, 1 cup cheese, and 1 can of diced chiles to a medium mixing bowl, and stir well to combine.
 Warm your tortillas slightly in the microwave, wrapped in paper towels for about 30 seconds.

-- Add about 1/3 cup on each tortilla, give or take.
-Roll it up, and place in pan.
+- Add about 1/3 cup filling on each tortilla.
+Roll it up, and place seam side down in the baking dish.

-- In a sauce pan, on medium heat, melt butter, stir in flour and cook 1 minute.
+- In a small saucepan over medium heat, melt butter.
+Stir in flour and cook 1 minute.
 Add broth and whisk until smooth.
 Heat until thick and bubbly.

-- Turn down heat to low or simmer.
-Stir in sour cream and cream.
+- Reduce burner heat to low or simmer.
+Stir in sour cream and heavy cream.
 Do not bring to boil, you don’t want curdled cream.

 - Pour the sauce over enchiladas and top with remaining cheese and second can of chiles.

-- Bake 20-25 minutes until the top is bubbly.
-If needed, broil for 3 min until the cheese is golden.
+- Bake in preheated oven for 20-25 minutes, until the top is bubbly.
+If needed, place under the broiler for 3 minutes until the cheese is golden.